typescript-eslint/typescript-eslint/DEVELOPMENT.md

 ### Proofreading

-Changes must pass two linters for documentation and naming, the commands for which may be run from the root:

-- `yarn check-spelling`: [CSpell](https://cspell.org), for all code
-- `yarn lint-markdown`: [Markdownlint](https://github.com/DavidAnson/markdownlint), for Markdown documentation
+Changes must pass `yarn check-spelling`, which runs [CSpell](https://cspell.org) to lint documentation and naming in code.

 ### Tests